sjmercene/osTicket-Help-Desk-Lab/README.md

 ## Overview

-In this lab, I deployed a fully functional **osTicket help desk system** from scratch on a Windows virtual machine.
+In this lab, I deployed a fully functional osTicket help desk system from scratch on a Windows virtual machine hosted in Microsoft Azure.

 Rather than relying on automated installers, I manually configured each component so I could better understand how web applications work in a real-world environment.